 What is the name and location of the wildfire?

-As of April 25, 2026, the Pineland Road Fire is burning in southern Georgia across Clinch and Echols counties.
+As of June 4, 2026, the Pineland Road Fire is burning in southern Georgia, across Clinch and Echols counties.

-The fire is located approximately 5 miles west of Colon Road and Mud Camp Pineland Road, near Highway 441 and close to the Suwannee River at the boundary between the two counties (1).
+The fire is located approximately 5 miles west of Colon Road and Mud Camp Pineland Road, near Highway 441 and close to the Suwannee River towards the boundary between the two counties (1).

 Which cities or areas are affected by the wildfire?